aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

 --- abstract

-   The requirement of slicing network resource with desired quality of service is emerging at every network technology, including the Optical Transport Networks (OTN).
+   The requirement of slicing network resources with desired quality of service is emerging at every network technology, including the Optical Transport Networks (OTN).
 As a part of the transport network, OTN can provide hard pipes with guaranteed data isolation and